SmokeMonsterPacks/Super-NT-Jailbreak/README.md

 rather than through the cartridge slot).
 You can join the [discord server](https://discord.gg/EX57xnF) if you want to chat with the Super Nt community.

+Use at your own discretion.
+We are not responsible for any damage or data loss caused by custom firmware installation or use.